apache/mynewt-site/docs/newt/command_list/newt_new.md

 ## <font color="#F2853F" style="font-size:24pt">newt new </font>

 Create a new project from a skeleton.
-Currently, the default skeleton is the [blinky repository](https://git-wip-us.apache.org/repos/asf/incubator-mynewt-blinky.git) in Apache Mynewt (or [https://github.com/apache/incubator-mynewt-blinky](https://github.com/apache/incubator-mynewt-blinky) on its github mirror.)
+Currently, the default skeleton is the [blinky repository](https://github.com/apache/mynewt-blinky).

 #### Usage: